Transitioning to Real Money Poker Online

 However, the reality is that everyone has to start somewhere and even in the era where we are surrounded with poker on the Internet and TV, there are still those players looking to get their feet wet and not sure where they should start.
 This article is for them.

 In this article, I am going to assume that you have never played poker for real money but that you are acquainted with the game through friendly home games or any number of free-to-play online variations like Zynga.

 Even if you played a few sit and go tournaments with your buddies paying $5 each, you can’t really say that you’ve played real money poker.
-Of course, the money was real, but the atmosphere was probably not the one you will encounter in a real money room, whether in your local casino or online.
+Of course, the money was real, but the atmosphere was probably not the one you will encounter in a real money room, whether in your local casino or online from the United States.